Transportation in Los Angeles: Metro Rail

 Between its light rail and heavy rail systems, Metro Rail has 107.4 mi of rail, averaging 308,653 trips per weekday, and accounting for approximately 1.1% of the 29 million daily trips originating in Los Angeles County.
-The network includes five above-ground light rail lines (L Line, E Line, A Line, K Line and C Line) and one underground subway with two branches (B Line and D Line).
-Ranked by daily ridership, the Los Angeles subway ranked as the ninth-busiest rapid transit system in the United States.
-Ranked by passengers per route mile, however, the system ranks sixth, transporting 8,846 passengers per route mile, more than San Francisco's Bay Area Rapid Transit or the Chicago 'L'.
+The network includes four above-ground light rail lines (the A, C, E, and K lines) and one underground subway with two branches (the B and D lines).
+The Los Angeles Metro Rail ranked by daily ridership as the ninth-busiest rapid transit system in the United States.
+Ranked by passengers per route mile, however, the system ranks sixth, transporting 8,846 passengers per route mile, more than San Francisco's Bay Area Rapid Transit or the Chicago "L".

-The Los Angeles Metro Rail system connects areas across the county including Long Beach, Pasadena, Norwalk, El Segundo, North Hollywood, Inglewood and Downtown Los Angeles.
-As of 2022, there are four additional rail expansion projects under construction and various other projects under study.
+The Los Angeles Metro Rail system connects areas across the county, including Long Beach, Pasadena, Norwalk, El Segundo, North Hollywood, Inglewood and Downtown Los Angeles.
+As of 2023, four additional rail expansion projects are under construction, and various other projects are under study.
 The timing of their construction will depend on the availability of funding.
 These projects include: